 No wonder they are such a hot selling ingredient: They are gorgeous looking, with orange and green Fall colors, a velvety texture, a meaty and crunchy bite and a delicate and exuberant flavor.

 Since they are also commonly used in Mediterranean cuisine, aside from finding them in the US in Latin markets, one can find them at Italian grocery stores.
 But one can also find them during the summer season in some grocery stores and Farmer’s markets.

 Tamarind, also called Indian date, is the pod of a tropical tree that is said to have originated in Asia and North Africa.
 It was brought to Mexico sometime in the 1500′s in the galleons that came from Asia, manged by the Spaniards, that landed in the gorgeous beaches of Acapulco.
 Now somewhat touristy…

 Tamarind tastes a bit sour, acidic and sweet at the same time.
 Its flavor has a lot of depth and an earthy feel to it too.
 Through the years it grew strong roots in Mexican land, where the large trees are loved for their heavy shade, and the pods for their multiple uses in Mexico’s kitchens.
 From candies and snacks, to drinks and desserts, as well as moles, sauces of different kinds.

 Continue reading Tamarind

 Although they are widely available in the US, I don’t think I have met more than a couple people here who use fresh tomatillos in their cooking.
 It may be partly because people are not familiar with them or how to cook them, but…. they are not an appealing ingredient as far as looks go with the first impression!
-But let me tell you why you should definitely give them a try (continue for more information and photo).
+But let me tell you why you should definitely give them a try.

 Continue reading Tomatillos